 Though it’s quite tough to prove all these conditions to establish financial hardship.
 But those who are physically unable to work or the financial condition is almost impossible to improve in near future can pass the test easily.
 The process becomes more tough with the revised Bankruptcy Abuse Prevention and Consumer Protection Act in 2005.

-with other debts if you failed to show undue financial hardship.
+Chapter 13 bankruptcy is a good choice in order to consolidate personal student loans with other debts if you failed to show undue financial hardship.

 Chapter 13 bankruptcy will give you some ways to repay your student loan debts throughout 3-5 years.
 Moreover, once you file bankruptcy, collection calls will stop harassing you.
 You can easily lower the monthly payments.
 However, you need to have a stable income with disposable income.